realzoberg/habraComments/README.md

 habraComments
 =============

-userjs for habrahabr.ru that hides comments rating and sorts best and worst comments
+userjs for habrahabr.ru that hides comments rating and adds best and worst comments sections